Early Detection, Better Workforce Protection

 Contact us

-Kindly note that prior to your aorta screening, a fasting period of 6-8 hours is recommended.
+Note that prior to an aorta screening, a recommended fasting period of 4-6 hours is recommended.

-You may still take your medication with a small glass of water.
+Employees may still take medication with a small glass of water.